Woodside shareholders endorse BHP merger proposal in landslide vote

-Since then, Woodside also revealed a new executive team in February 2022, which is expected to lead the new company after the merger with BHP’s oil and gas portfolio is complete, allowing the firm to take full advantage of energy transition opportunities to foster further growth.
+Since then, Woodside also revealed a new executive team in February 2022, expected to lead the new company after the merger with BHP’s oil and gas portfolio was complete, allowing the firm to take full advantage of energy transition opportunities to foster further growth.

 Therefore, Woodside expects the completion of this merger to take place on 1 June 2022 and new Woodside shares to be issued to or for the benefit of BHP shareholders to begin trading on the Australian Securities Exchange (ASX) on 2 June 2022.

 Furthermore, the trading of Woodside American Depositary Shares on the New York Stock Exchange is expected to start on 2 June 2022 while the trading of Woodside shares on the Main Market for listed securities of the London Stock Exchange is expected to occur on 6 June 2022.